dipetkov/eems/README.md

 This repository contains an implementation of the EEMS method for analyzing and visualizing spatial population structure from geo-referenced genetic samples.
 EEMS uses the concept of *effective migration* to model the relationship between genetics and geography, and it outputs an **e**stimated **e**ffective **m**igration **s**urface (hence, EEMS) - a visual representation of population structure that can highlight potential regions of higher-than-average and lower-than-average historic gene flow.

-Please consider reading the paper `EEMS-article.pdf` and the documentation `EEMS-doc.pdf` first.
+Please consider reading the paper `EEMS-article.pdf` (or the published version [here](http://www.nature.com/ng/journal/v48/n1/full/ng.3464.html)) and the documentation `EEMS-doc.pdf` first.

 * The directory `bed2diffs` contains a small program that reads genotypes in Plink binary format and computes the matrix of average pairwise differences, to pass to EEMS.
 * The directory `pipeline` contains a pipeline with the goal to combine all scripts.